zsavajji/gmap-vue/packages/documentation/docs/README.md

     // [OPTIONAL] If you want to set the version, you can do so:
     v: '3.26',

+    // This option was added on v3.0.0 but will be removed in the next major release.
     // If you already have an script tag that loads Google Maps API and you want to use it set you callback
     // here and our callback `GoogleMapsCallback` will execute your custom callback at the end; it must attached
     // to the `window` object, is the only requirement.